functor/planetlab-monitor/README.txt

 	versions of the command line tool.

-	The RPM pulls in *ALOT* of stuff; probably easier to work with from the source package, especially, since all that's needed is the command line tool.
+	The RPM pulls in *ALOT* of stuff; probably easier to work with from the source package, especially since all that's needed is the command line tool.
 It has far fewer dependencies than the full RT package.

   * MySQL-python